Xevro/WMSS-news-project/README.md

 ## Installing and developing your own project based on this boilerplate

-1. Create a new empty project on gitlab, for example my-project
+1. Create a new completely! empty project on gitlab, for example my-project
 2. Execute following commands on your system (pay attention !)
 ```shell
 mkdir my-project